Are Multimodal Embeddings Truly Beneficial for Recommendation? A Deep Dive into Whole vs. Individual Modalities: Experimental Setup

 We adopt the Model implementation, data split with the pre-extracted multimodal embeddings, evaluation implementation, and hyperparameter tuning strategies, from MMRec\footnote{\url{https://github.com/enoche/MMRec/}} to ensure a fair comparison for all models.

 To investigate the role of multimodal embeddings, we employ Modality Knockout as introduced in \autoref{sec:preliminaries} and define four experimental conditions.
-For each knockout setting, we consider both constant-value and random-noise knockouts.\footnote{For constant-value knockouts, we primarily use ones as the default, since using zeros as the default can be incompatible with certain model implementations and may cause training to fail.
-Detailed results are provided in the Appendix \autoref{tab:perf_double-zero}.} Specifically, we include these four settings in the experiments:

-\begin{enumerate} \item \textbf{Baseline (V+T)}: The model is trained and evaluated normally, using both visual (V) and textual (T) features.
+For each knockout setting, we consider both constant-value and random-noise knockouts.\footnote{For constant-value knockouts, we primarily use ones as the default, since using zeros as the default can be incompatible with certain model implementations and may cause training to fail. } Specifically, we include these four settings in the experiments: \begin{enumerate} \item \textbf{Baseline (V+T)}: The model is trained and evaluated normally, using both visual (V) and textual (T) features.
 This represents the performance reported in the original papers.

 \item \textbf{Visual Knockout (T-Only)}: The model is trained and evaluated with the visual modality completely degraded.
 We achieve this by replacing all image feature embeddings with a vector of constant values or random noise.
 The text modality remains unchanged.
 This setup tests the model's performance when it can only rely on textual and collaborative information.